 Revive is an evangelical young adult ministry to southern Brazoria County.
 Revive started in May 2010.
-Now, more than seven years later, our mission remains the same: we desire to fulfill the great commission of Jesus Christ by calling the lost to turn towards Jesus and the saved to grow closer to Jesus.
+Now, more than eight years later, our mission remains the same: we desire to fulfill the great commission of Jesus Christ by calling lost young adults to turn towards Jesus and saved young adults to grow closer to Jesus.

 We accomplish our mission by providing a bible study on the campus of Brazosport College in partnership with Revive.BC, an on-campus student organization, where we promote fellowship, worship, service, and discipleship through the study of God's word.

 While Revive is not affiliated with any particular church or denomination, we partner with dozens of churches and ministries throughout Brazoria County.
 Revive regularly brings in area pastors to speak at our gatherings and encourages all young adults attending Revive to become active members of local evangelical churches.

 When and where does revive meet?